Universal structure of objective states in all fundamental causal theories: General probabilistic theories

 Formally, a test $\left\{ \mathcal{B}_{j}\right\} _{j\in\mathsf{Y}}$ is a \emph{coarse-graining} of the test $\left\{ \mathcal{A}_{i}\right\} _{i\in\mathsf{X}}$ if there exists a partition $\left\{ \mathsf{X}_{j}\right\} _{j\in\mathsf{Y}}$ of $\mathsf{X}$ such that $\mathcal{B}_{j}=\sum_{i\in\mathsf{X}_{j}}\mathcal{A}_{i}$.
 In this case we say that $\left\{ \mathcal{A}_{i}\right\} _{i\in\mathsf{X}}$ is a \emph{refinement} of $\left\{ \mathcal{B}_{j}\right\} _{j\in\mathsf{Y}}$.
 We also say that every transformation $\mathcal{A}_{i}$, with $i\in\mathsf{X}_{j}$, is a refinement of the transformation $\mathcal{B}_{j}$.
 Clearly, by performing the coarse-graining over all the outcomes of a test, we obtain a deterministic test, i.e.\ a channel: $\mathcal{A}=\sum_{i\in\mathsf{X}}\mathcal{A}_{i}$.

 The natural question at this stage is to understand when a transformation $\mathcal{T}$ is of ``primitive nature'', or instead arises from the coarse-graining of other transformations in some experiment. \begin{defn} A transformation $\mathcal{T}$ is \emph{pure} if \emph{all} its refinements are of the form $p_{i}\mathcal{T}$, where $\left\{ p_{i}\right\} $ is a probability distribution.
-A non-pure transformation is called \emph{mixed}. \end{defn} Finally we assume that the set of states is topologically closed.
-Here the topology is defined by the sequences of states: we say that the sequence $\left\{ \rho_{n}\right\} _{n\in\mathbb{N}}$ converges to the state $\rho$ if, for every effect $a$, $\lim_{n\rightarrow+\infty}\left(a\middle|\rho_{n}\right)=\left(a\middle|\rho\right)$.
-From a physical point of view, requiring the closure of the state space means that anything that can arbitrarily well approximated by a physical state must be a physical state itself.
-In summary: a state is indistinguishable from its arbitrarily good approximations.
+A non-pure transformation is called \emph{mixed}. \end{defn}